 The complex and obscure nature of ML models makes it extremely difficult to obtain in-depth visibility, often resulting in sub-par solutions and potentially harmful outcomes.
 This is especially concerning when ML models are being deployed in healthcare settings, when life-or-death decisions are being made.
 Explainable AI is essential to unlocking the black-box and creating transparent AI systems.

 So, what can you do?
 How can teams gain greater visibility and control over the ML testing process?
-The answer: model performance management (MPM).
+The answer: AI Observability.

 Since machine learning models are completely different from traditional software systems, teams struggle with maintaining high-quality models in production.
-Model performance management allows you to determine how and when issues are occurring in real-time.
+AI observability allows you to determine how and when issues are occurring in real-time.
 This added transparency not only makes it easier for your team to identify issues, it also affords you greater insight into how to solve these issues and prevent them from reoccurring.
-Here are just a few ways an MPM platform can help you navigate the challenges outlined above:
+Here are just a few ways an AI observability can help you navigate the challenges outlined above:

 At Fiddler, we’re here to help you build trust into AI.
-Our MPM platform empowers you to take control, notifying you as soon as issues arise so you can problem-solve before deployment.
+Our platform empowers you to take control, notifying you as soon as issues arise so you can problem-solve before deployment.
 Our platform also integrates with your existing machine learning testing tools and processes so you can easily adapt your workflows.
-Check out our MPM best practices to learn more or request a demo to see Fiddler in action.
+Try Fiddler for free today.